Postdoctoral scholar at UCSD

 Hello!
-I am a Physics graduate student in the NuSTAR group at Caltech, where I study accreting objects, including low-mass X-ray binaries, supergiant X-ray binaries, and ultra-luminous X-ray sources.
+I am postdoctoral scholar at the Center for Astrophysics and Space Sciences at UCSD where I study the properties of germanium detectors in order to predict how the detectors aboard the Compton Spectrometer and Imager (COSI) will be affected by collisions with high-energy protons in orbit.
+My astronomy research focuses on accreting objects, including low-mass X-ray binaries, supergiant X-ray binaries, and ultra-luminous X-ray sources.
 I am particularly interested in the varied and extreme phenomena that arise due to accretion onto neutron stars, such as X-ray pulsations and thermonuclear bursts.
-I also work in the lab studying Cadmium (Zinc) Telluride detectors for future astronomical missions.

 Navigating this website